MAD9137/f2024/docs/assessments/assignments/assignment-4.md

 - Use optional binding to get the jsonData object if it exists, and get the current dictionary by using the indexPath.row (3pt)
 - Set each tableViewCell's textLabel with the 'eventTitle' and 'eventDate' values in the current json dictionary from the jsonData array (2pt)

+### Project (5pt)

+- Use a CollectionViewController with a custom CollectionViewCell with proper constraints instead of a TableViewController (15pt)
-Code is clear and well-commented (3pt)
+- Code is clear and well-commented (10pt)

-Application runs without errors (2pt)
+- Application runs without errors (5pt)

+### Total: 75pt

 ## Submission